cmpxchg16/go-sslterminator/README.md

 License
 ================

-Licensed under the New BSD License See LICENSE for details.
+Licensed under the New BSD License.

 Author